donn/DFFRAM/docs/md/Using Opendbpy.md

 odb.write_def(block, output_def_path) # Returns 1 on success
 ```

-These are all the basics you need to know when using opendbpy.
+These are all the basics you need to know when using opendb.